 Format: graphic novel, drama.
 Traditional genre: manga.
 Setting: manga realism.
 Story genre: relationship and ensemble.
 Rating: 2/3.

-This is basically the short story collection of the nonfiction world.
+You like science?
+Nature?
+Bite sized pieces of writing?
 Pieces ranged in length from a few to a few dozen pages, from geology to health to social science.
 There’s something here for everyone.
 And it really is the best of the year – there was not a stinker in the lot!

 Format: essays.
 Subject: miscellaneous science topics.
 Rating: 3/3